7 best retail POS systems for shops in 2024

 Epos Now pricing

 For hardware, Epos Now offers retail bundles, which provide everything you’ll need for a cash register.
-Prices start from £899 per year.
-That said, the brand often runs discounts that can see you claim up to 60% off (at the time of writing, its retail POS package costs £225).
-Contracts usually last 2-3 years.
-For smaller hardware, you can expect to pay:
+Prices start from £225 per year.

 Unlike some competitors, Epos Now software isn’t locked to their hardware.
 You can use your own devices or theirs.
-If you opt for an Epos Now model, you will pay a fixed 1.7% transaction fee for any card accepted in person.
+Epos Now’s transaction fees start from 1.3%.

 Pros